Eureka3301/FE-solver/README.md

 # FE-solver
-This is educational program, i will make, learning how FE solver works.
+This is educational program that i will make while learning how FE solver works.